 The majority of Colombians identify as being of either European or of mixed European and American Indian ancestry.
-The ethnic diversity of Colombia is a result of interactions between indigenous Indians, Spanish colonizers, and African slaves.
+The ethnic diversity of Colombia is a result of interactions between indigenous peoples, Spanish colonizers, and African slaves.
 Colombia boasts an ethnic diversity of around 85 different ethnic groups.
-Most Colombians identify with the various ethnicities on the basis of color, ancestry or social status.
+Most Colombians identify with the various ethnicities on the basis of skin color, ancestry or social status.

 Ethnic Groups Of Colombia

 Colombians of African descent make up 10.5% of the country’s population.
 African slaves were brought to Colombia by the Spanish to work in the colonial era mines and plantations.
 The indigenous people who worked on the plantations were dying in large numbers due to harsh working conditions.
 The Mulatto population was a result of the interactions between the black and white communities.
 The Palenquero ethnic group is made up of people of African ancestry who speak the Creole language of Palenquero.
 The Afro-Colombian ethnic group of Raizal is a Protestant ethnic group speaking the San-Andres-Providencia Creole language.
 People of African descent are mainly concentrated in the coastal regions of Colombia.
-Afro-Colombians though having legal rights and protection are continually subjected to social and economic discrimination.
+Afro-Colombians, though having legal rights and protection, are continually subjected to social and economic discrimination.
 These ethnic groups are at the center of fierce disputes, due to their location in resource-rich regions and geographically strategic parts of the country.
 The Afro-Colombian community has incorporated their African heritage in music, language, and religion.

 Native South Americans